maliMirkec/markdown-fm/readme.txt

 3. Navigate to **Plugins → Add New → Upload Plugin**
 4. Choose the ZIP file and click **Install Now**
 5. Click **Activate** after installation completes
-6. Go to **Markdown FM** in the admin menu to configure your schemas
+6. Go to **YAML Custom Fields** in the admin menu to configure your schemas

 = Requirements =